joseph-flinn/site/posts/0-git-monorepo.md

 ### Migration

-To migrate away from a monorepo, use the idea of [Evoloutionary Architecture](https://evolutionaryarchitecture.com/) to find the projects that can easily be removed from monorepo and moved out to its own.
+To migrate away from a monorepo, use the idea of [Evolutionary Architecture](https://evolutionaryarchitecture.com/) to find the projects that can easily be removed from monorepo and moved out to its own.
 Then find the loosely coupled applications which are coupled, but not highly coupled and move them out to their own.
 Project by project, eventually the repo structure will evolve from a monorepo to independent repos.